 Prior to completion of the spin off, we will establish an annual incentive plan, a long-term incentive plan and an employee stock purchase plan.
-Any performance shares that our employees were awarded under the Sara Lee incentive compensation plans prior to the spin off will continue to vest and such employees will continue to participate in the Sara Lee Long-Term Incentive Plan through the end of the performance period.
-Upon completion of the spin off, outstanding RSUs (other than performance-based RSUs) held by our employees shall be fully vested and paid by Sara Lee to such employee.
+Any performance shares that our employees were awarded under the Sara Lee incentive compensation plans prior to the spin off will continue to vest over the applicable performance period subject to the attainment of Sara Lee performance measures and any other terms of the award and the Sara Lee Long-Term Incentive Plan.
+Upon completion of the spin off, outstanding RSUs (other than performance-based RSUs) held by our employees shall be fully vested and paid by Sara Lee to such employees.
 In lieu of the distribution of shares of our common stock that all other Sara Lee stockholders will receive pursuant to the spin off, the Sara Lee Compensation and Employee Benefits Committee will adjust the RSUs held by our employees as of the distribution date by increasing the number of RSUs subject to each award to reflect the distribution and to preserve their pre-distribution value.
 Upon completion of the spin off, outstanding SLC Options held by our employees will become fully vested and the number of Sara Lee shares subject to each option and the per share exercise price shall be adjusted to reflect the impact of the spin off.